darren1998s/darren1998s.github.io/DS_files/Logistic Map.md

 $$x_{t+1} = ax_t(1-x_t)$$

-An important thing about this model is that the maximum number $x$ can be is `1.0` and thus the population of crabs now is a PROPORTION of the carrying capacity ($K$) instead of an absolute number.
+An important thing about this model is that the maximum number $$x$$ can be is `1.0` and thus the population of crabs now is a PROPORTION of the carrying capacity ($$K$$) instead of an absolute number.

 ```python